calebyhan/orbit/docs/05-ingestion/llm_batching_gemini.md

 ## Purpose

-Batch and score **all** news and social items with Gemini 2.0 Flash-Lite API, merging results back into curated tables.
+Batch and score **all** news and social items with Gemini 2.5 Flash-Lite (gemini-2.5-flash-lite), merging results back into curated tables.
 This is the primary sentiment analysis pathway for ORBIT.

 ## Inputs